Bashu, the Little Stranger

 Bashu, the Little Stranger (باشو غریبه کوچک), is a 1986 Iranian drama film directed by Bahram Beizai.
 The film was produced in 1986, and was released in 1989.
 This multi-ethnic film was the first Iranian film to make use Gilaki, a northern language of Iran, in a serious context rather than comic relief.
 Susan Taslimi playing the main character, Naii, is a Gilak herself.
 The cast included Farrokhlagha Houshmand (playing the sister in law).

-The Institute for Intellectual Development of Children and Young Adults (IIDCYA) helped produce the film.,Bashu, the Little Stranger was voted the "Best Iranian Film of all time" in November 1999 by a Persian movie magazine "Picture world" poll of 150 Iranian critics and professionals.
-The 2004 Malayalam movie Kaazhcha was reported to be inspired by this movie.
+The Institute for Intellectual Development of Children and Young Adults (IIDCYA) helped produce the film.
+Bashu, the Little Stranger was voted the "Best Iranian Film of all time" in November 1999 by a Persian movie magazine "Picture world" poll of 150 Iranian critics and professionals.

 Plot

 The film is about a young Afro-Iranian boy from Khuzestan province, in the south of Iran, during the Iran–Iraq War.
 His parents are killed in a bombing raid on his home village and he escapes on a cargo truck to a very different region in the Caspian north of the country.
 Eventually he gets off and finds refuge on the farm of a Gilak woman, Na'i, who has two young children of her own.
 Initially, Na'i tries to shoo Bashu away, but later takes pity on him and leaves food out for him.
 Although Na'i is initially ambivalent toward Bashu, and he is initially suspicious of her, they come to trust one another, and Bashu becomes a member of the family, even calling Na'i "mom".
 Being that Bashu speaks Arabic, while Na'i and her children speak Gilaki, they have trouble communicating with each other, although Bashu is able to speak and read Persian (for example in the scene where he picks up the school textbook, reading a passage from it in an attempt to appease the children fighting).
 In a gesture of reciprocation and perhaps love, Bashu cares for Na'i when she falls ill, as she had done for him, crying for her and beating a drum in prayer.

 Throughout the film, Na'i maintains correspondence with her husband, a war veteran looking for employment, who has been gone for quite some time.
 She tells him about Bashu, and implores him to return home in time to help with the harvest.
 Bashu becomes Na'i's helper on the farm, and even accompanies her to the bazaar to sell her goods.
 Throughout the film, Bashu experiences post-traumatic stress disorder and sees visions of his dead family members, which cause him to wander off.
 Ultimately, however, he and Na'i are always reunited.